shakacode/react_on_rails/docs/additional-reading/code-splitting.md

 import ReactOnRails from 'react-on-rails';
 import NavigationApp from './NavigationApp';

-// Note that we're importing a different RouterApp that in serverRegistration.js
+// Note that we're importing a different RouterApp than in serverRegistration.js
 // Renderer functions should not be used on the server, because there is no DOM. import RouterApp from './RouterAppRenderer';
 import applicationStore from '../store/applicationStore';